digidem/osm-p2p-db/readme.markdown

 Store a new document from `doc`. `cb(err, id, node)` fires with the generated OSM `id` and the `node` from the underlying hyperlog.

+Elements are `node`, `way`, and `relation`.
+Each element should have a `type` property that contains the element type as a string.

 * Nodes should have `doc.lat` and `doc.lon` coordinates.
 * Ways should have an array of OSM keys as `doc.refs`.
 * Relations should have an array of OSM keys as `doc.members`.

+Another type of document is a `changeset`.
+Each element should have a `changeset` property that refers to the id of a `changeset` document.

+It is recommended to use `tags.comment` to store free-form text describing the changeset.

 ## osm.put(id, doc, opts={}, cb)